jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/Research.md

 ### Research results

+Please note: depending on the size of you data and of the multiplication factor, it can take a long time before you see any results.

 <img src="img/research-results.png" style="zoom: 50%;" />

 The results of your test appear in a window _Research results_.
 This window has two tabs: _Test results_ and _Results control group_.
 In the first tab, you see the calculated values for your research.
 At the bottom of the overview, you will see the location where Enigma saves the results.

 The second tab shows the results of the control-group.
 The background is light-brown while the background of the test data is light-blue.
 You will also see the location where Enigma stores the data for the control-group results.

+If you selected a multiplication factor larger than 1, the control group line shows a line with mean values, underneath the totals.
+In this example the multiplication factor was 10, so the mean values are calculated by dividing the totals by 10.

 <img src="img/research-controlgroup-results.png" style="zoom: 50%;" />